BoltonStudios/before-after-images-for-wix/README.md

 * Animations: Delight your website visitors with attractive animations.
 * Customization: Use dark mode, colors, and more to match your site.

 Elevate your website by presenting comparisons, renovations, or any visual evolution with this user-friendly slider app.
 Upload your before and after images, customize the slider's style to match your site's aesthetic, and watch as your audience interacts with the dynamic visual transformation.
-Whether you're a photographer or designer or showcasing product improvements, this Wix app adds a captivating element to your storytelling.
-Upgrade your website's visual impact now with the Before & After Images app for Wix.
+Whether you're a photographer or designer or showcasing product improvements, this app adds a captivating element to your storytelling.
+Upgrade your website's visual impact now with the Before & After Images app.

 ## Getting Started